Ripat-2345/traffic_light_puzzle/README.md

 <table>
      <tr>
           <td>1.
-Select the puzzle difficulty level you want to play. the default level will start from level one</td>
+You can Choose the car's color you want (optional) and press strat button to play the game </td>
           <td>2.
 Choose the car's color you want (optional)</td>
      </tr>
      <tr>